-In April 2013 the Government anncounced they will be spending over £450million on imporiving PE and sport in primary schools.
-This extra funding is to be paid directly to primary headteachers.
+In April 2013 the Government anncounced they would be spending over £450million on improving PE and sport in primary schools.
+This extra funding is paid directly to primary headteachers.

 When asked about the Sports Premium at its launch, Lord Coe stated "When I stood up in Singapore in 2005, I spoke of London's vision to connect young people with the inspirational power of the Games so they are inspired to choose sport.
 By focussing on primary schools, we have the opportunity to use sport and physical activity to shape the daily lives of young people.
 I know from my own experience what an impact teachers and their engagement can have on the lives of young people."
 (Lord Coe).

 To a certain extent, schools can choose how they use the funding, however it must be used to "improve the provision of PE and sport, for primary aged pupils, so that they develop healthy lifestyles' (Department of Education).
 Possible uses of the funding include:

 - supporting and engaging the least active by running after school sports clubs

 - providing resources that support the teaching of PE and sport

 - providing additional PE and sport equipment

 - running sport competitions or increasing pupils' participation in school games

 - providing places for pupils at after school sports clubs